alikalik9/openllm/README.md

 # OpenLLM: Chat with Various LLM Models

 OpenLLM is a versatile project that allows users to interact with different language models (LLMs).
 It leverages the [Perplexity API](https://blog.perplexity.ai/blog/introducing-pplx-api) for access to well-known open-source models like the LLAMA models or Mistral 7B.
 Additionally, OpenAI's API is used to communicate with GPT models.
+There is also simple functinality for file embeddings.

 ## Features

 - **Intuitive Chat Interface**: Users can seamlessly chat with various LLMs.
 - **Chat History**: Basic chat history is stored locally in JSON files.
 - **Token Counter**: Keep track of tokens used during interactions.
+- **Embeddings**: Chat to your files.

 ## Demo